Aftermath: 50 - And Then The End is Known (2035)

 2035 (Fifty – And Then the End is Known)

-“Mako,” Hermann says, gently.
-“Is something wrong?”
+“Mako,” Hermann says gently, “is something wrong?”

 “I know the feeling,” Hermann says dryly.

-“Not that kind of thought,” Mako says.
+“Not that kind of thought,” Mako replies.
 “I remember when you told me that we might have been co-pilots, if not for Raleigh.
 You were the only one besides me with any training.”
 She wipes her eyes and continues.
 “But in the end, we formed a partnership all the same.
 And look at what we’ve done.
 Look at where we are.
 Look at who we saved.”
 She looks at the picture in her hand.
 “Sayaka and Hideo,” she says.
 “Ourselves.
 Raleigh, from a life of wandering loneliness and despair.
 Newt from more and worse.
 You and I. We did that.
 Alone, but also together.”

 Hermann feels his own eyes burn.